tiagoporto/generator-swill-boilerplate/README.md

 * [Bootstrap](http://getbootstrap.com/)
 * [Outdated Browser](http://outdatedbrowser.com/)

-Just remove what you will not use or include in specific directories: libraries, frameworks or plugins which you want use.
+Just remove what you will not use or include in specific directories: libraries, frameworks or plugins which you want use in scripts and stylesheets folders.

 ## Folder Structure